galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

     This can be for example a p-value or a fold change.
 This information will be added to the pathway plot: the node of the corresponding gene will be colored given the value.
 If there are different columns, the different information will be plotted side by side on the node.

-Here we would like to visualize the 2 KEGG pathways: the over-represented `00010` (Glycolysis / Gluconeogenesis) and the under-represented `03040` (Spliceosome).
+Here we would like to visualize the 2 KEGG pathways: the over-represented `00010` (Glycolysis / Gluconeogenesis) and the most under-represented (yet not significantly) `03040` (Spliceosome).
 We would like the gene nodes to be colored by Log2 Fold Change for the differentially expressed genes because of the treatment.

 > <hands-on-title>Overlay log2FC on KEGG pathway</hands-on-title>
 >